There are two types of diabetes mellitus

 Aspirin: For people with diabetes and risk factors for cardiovascular disease

-Statins: For most people with diabetes to decrease the risk of cardiovascular disease
+Statins: For people 40 to 75 years-old with diabetes to decrease the risk of cardiovascular disease

 American Diabetes Association: Comprehensive information on diabetes, including resources for living with diabetes

 JDRF (previously called Juvenile Diabetes Research Foundation): General information on type 1 diabetes mellitus

 National Institute of Diabetes and Digestive and Kidney Diseases: General information on diabetes, including on the latest research and community outreach program